 Call for Submissions

-Submissions are now OPEN.
+Submissions are currently OPEN.

 We welcome simultaneous submissions.
 Please withdraw your work via Submittable if it is accepted elsewhere (and accept our congratulations!).

 Submit only unpublished works.
-LETTERS acquires First North American serial rights.
+LETTERS acquires First North American Serial Rights.
 We do not offer our contributors payment at this time.
 There is no fee to submit.

 Genre Guidelines